 Plenty in Life is Free by Kathy Sdao

-When I adopted my dog Kempie, I was given a handout describing the “Nothing in Life is Free” training protocol.
+When I adopted my dog Kempie, I was given a handout by the shelter describing the “Nothing in Life is Free” training protocol.
 Boiled down to the bare minimum, the approach says that you should train your dog by making her work for all good things in life.
-(If you want to read more about NILIF, here’s a good basic handout from the San Francisco SPCA.
-After all, the approach has many pros and is not totally out of line with many of the approaches that I use).
 While I began my life with Kempie trying to follow these principles, there were things about it that just didn’t “feel right” to me.
 Did I really need or want to make her do something for me every time just to show her affection?
 I realized that the answer was a resounding no!
 I love it when my girl comes and nudges me to say hello or to request a little back scratch.

 Plenty in Life is Free spoke to me because Kathy Sdao, a renowned dog trainer, addresses many of the questions I had about NILIF that I was not experienced enough to articulate or answer myself.
 Her training philosophy emphasizes “developing partnerships in which humans and dogs exchange reinforcements and continually cede the upper hand to one another.”
 Sdao’s approach (along with many other respected trainers) helps push us to be more generous and creative in our approaches in order to get the behavior we want, without the “stifling rules that constrain our ability to share affection and attention with our dogs.”
 Those of us who buy into a Sdao like approach can still train well-behaved dogs and even highly skilled service animals, but the philosophy allows for a more natural relationship to form between you and your dog.

-For my clients: Plenty in Life is Free may not be the right approach for everyone, but I encourage you to read the book if what I’ve written speaks to you too.
-Most importantly, deciding what your training priorities are is very important.
-If you don’t mind if your dog gets on your bed or on the couch, or nudges you for a little affection, I don’t have any problem with it just because I’m a dog trainer.
-A lot of dog training is about teaching our dogs to “fit” into our human world and meet our expectations as humans.
+For my clients: Plenty in Life is Free may not be the right approach for everyone, but I encourage you to read the book if what I wrote about it speaks to you too.
+Most importantly, decide what your priorities and rules for your dog will be.
+If you don’t mind if your dog gets on your bed, or nudges you for a little affection, I don’t have any problem with it.
+It doesn’t mean your dog is trying to dominate you!
+A lot of dog training is about teaching our dogs to “fit” into our human world and meet our expectations.
 I don’t keep a list of “good” and “bad” behaviors.
-If what your dog is doing doesn’t bother you or hurt other people or animals (and isn’t likely to turn into a larger problem in the future), I won’t be the one to tell you that you should try to change that behavior!
+If what your dog is doing doesn’t bother you or hurt other people or animals (and isn’t likely to turn into a larger problem in the future), I probably won’t have an issue with it.

-For my clients: it’s likely that I will show up with some of these food reinforcers to our sessions.
+For my clients: I will always show up with food reinforcers to our sessions.
+I expect you to be prepared with high value treats for our training sessions as well.
 If your dog is allergic to anything, please let me know.
 Also, if your dog has allergies, using treats that are made of just one (or limited) ingredient(s) can help you figure out what those allergies are.
-Here are my suggestions for food reinforcers to try in your training sessions.
+Here are a few suggestions for food reinforcers to try in your training sessions.
+Not pictured but used frequently: fresh chicken, steak, etc.

 Cheese.
 If you are a cheese lover like me, you can understand why your pup loves it so much too.
 If you buy a huge block of cheese in bulk, you can eat some yourself and have it on hand to cut up for training sessions too!

 Hot dogs.
-Dogs often love these but they can be high in salt so I tend to use them in limited amounts.
+Dogs often love these but high in salt so I use them in limited amounts.
 On the plus, they are easy to cut up & you can easily freeze extras.

-Steamed carrots.
+Steamed Veggies.
 A lower calorie, fairly inexpensive option for dogs who like them.
-I find some dogs will eat carrots and other veggies raw, but I others prefer them steamed.
+Some dogs love carrots and other veggies raw, but others prefer them steamed.
 They are softer once steamed and therefore better for training.
-You can also steam other veggies such as broccoli but it’s harder to use in training because it falls apart.
+You can steam other veggies such as broccoli but it’s harder to use in training because it falls apart.
+Steamed carrots are easy to cut into small soft bits.

 Zuke’s training treats – these come in different flavors and there’s a mini size.